 Each element of the plan contains a narrative description of current conditions and possible courses of action for the town, followed by formal goals, objectives, and policies adopted by the town as its legally binding Comprehensive Plan.
 The "adopted" portion of the plan also includes a Future Land Use Map, a Future Transportation Map, a five-year schedule of capital improvements, and all of chapters 1, 2, and 15.1

-The preparation of this report has been the subject of numerous workshops and public meetings:
+The preparation of this report has been the subject of numerous workshops and public meetings.
+The chart on the following page indicates meeting dates and the subjects of discussion.